smartdevicelink/sdl_requirements/detailed_docs/TRS/vehicle_info/UnsubscribeVehicleData_TRS.md

 _Important Note: success:true and resultCode: IGNORED is applicabe for general_result_Code_from_HMI SUCCESS/WARNINGS, otherwise success:false and resultCode: general_result_Code_from_HMI must be returned to mobile application._

 6.
-In case UnsubscribeVehicleData RPC is allowed by policies with less than supported by protocol parameters AND the app assigned with such policies requests UnsubscribeVehicleData with one and-or more NOT-allowed params only
+In case UnsubscribeVehicleData RPC is allowed by policies with less than supported by protocol parameters

+and the app assigned with such policies requests UnsubscribeVehicleData with one and-or more NOT-allowed params only

 SDL must:

 - send nothing to HMI
-- return the individual results of DISALLOWED to response to mobile app + "ResultCode:DISALLOWED, success: false".
+- return the individual results of DISALLOWED to response to mobile app + "ResultCode:DISALLOWED, success: false"

+7.
+In case mobile app sends SubscribeVehicleData_request to SDL

+and this request is allowed by Policies for this mobile app

+and "parameters" field is empty at PolicyTable for SubscribeVehicleData RPC

+SDL must:

+- respond with "DISALLOWED, success:false", "info: Requested parameters are disallowed by Policies"
+- NOT transfer this request to HMI
 ## Non-Functiona Requirements
 ```
 <function name="UnsubscribeVehicleData" functionID="UnsubscribeVehicleDataID" messagetype="request">